SebastianGlonner/docs/cheatsheets/js-performance.md

 - dispatch event listener!

 # V8 Specific
-- Use constructor functions and initalize all object attributes/properties in this constructor (ensuring efficient hidden classes)
+- Use constructor functions and initalize all object attributes/properties in this constructor (ensuring efficient equal hidden classes)